 |

-I realize I should have payed you $8000 for it.
+book I realize I should have payed you $8000 for it.

-What I learnt
+What

-school dedicated to audio engineering.
+in a school dedicated to audio engineering.

 Im the kind of person that learns hands on rather than reading